anoopkcn/zenv/README.md

   help, --help              Show this help message.

-Options:
+Options for setup:
-  --force-deps              When used with setup command, it tries to install all
+  --force-deps              It tries to install all dependencies even if they are already
-                            dependencies even if they are already provided by loaded modules.
+                            provided by loaded modules.

   --no-host                 Bypass hostname validation, this is equivalant to setting
                             "target_machines": ["*"] in the zenv.json

-  --rebuild                 Force rebuild the virtual environment, even if it already exists.
+  --rebuild                 Re-build the virtual environment, even if it already exists.
-                            Useful when modules change or Python version needs to be updated.

   --python                  Use only the pinned Python set with 'use' subcommand.
                             This ignores the default python priority list.
                             Will error if no pinned Python is configured.

 Configuration (zenv.json):
   The 'zenv.json' file defines your environments.
-It can optionally include "base_dir": "path/to/venvs",  which specifies the base directory for the environments.
-  Can be relative to zenv.json location or an absolute path(if path starts with a /).
+Environment names occupy top level "base_dir": "path/to/venvs", is exceptional top level key-value which specifies the base directory for for storing environments.
+The value can be a relative path, relative to zenv.json OR an absolute path(if path starts with a /).
-  Defaults to "base_dir": "zenv" if omitted.

 Registry (ZENV_DIR/registry.json):
   The global registry allows you to manage environments from any directory.